SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/1_3_btp_ea_basics.md

 Some services in SAP BTP Enterprise Accounts are **Always Free**, indicating that the service plan is free of additional charges, as it is already included in your overall SAP BTP contract.

 Some services in SAP BTP Enterprise Accounts are available as **Free Tier**.
-Free Tier **service plans** are a way for developers and users to explore and build on specific SAP BTP **services** with no time limits, offering persistent, productive usage of selected services with defined free capacities, unlike the time-bound 90-day Trial Account.
-It's accessed via a Pay-As-You-Go (PAYG) or SAP BTP Enterprise Agreement (BTPEA) / Cloud Platform Enterprise Agreement (CPEA) licenses, allowing for testing, prototyping, and migration of projects to production, with options to upgrade to paid plans as usage grows.
+Free Tier **service plans** enable developers and users to explore and build on specific SAP BTP **services** with no time limits, offering persistent, productive use of selected services with defined free capacities, unlike the time-bound 90-day Trial Account.
+It's accessed via a Pay-As-You-Go (PAYG) or SAP BTP Enterprise Agreement (BTPEA) / Cloud Platform Enterprise Agreement (CPEA) license, allowing testing, prototyping, and migrating projects to production, with the option to upgrade to paid plans as usage grows.

 For an overview of available Always Free & Free Tier services, visit [SAP Discovery Center, Services](https://discovery-center.cloud.sap/viewServices?regions=all&commercialModel=all&provider=all&quickFilter=freetierservices).